Falling store mirror causes child’s death

 Posted: June 20, 2013

-Posted in: Personal Injury Public Liability Shop Accidents
+Posted in: Head and Brain Injuries Personal Injury Public Place Accidents Shop Accidents Wrongful & Accidental Death

 A young boy has died after a mirror fell in designer clothing shop ‘Hugo Boss’.
 Four-year-old Austen Harrison suffered severe head injuries, which caused his death in hospital on the 8th of June after shopping with family at the Bicester Village fashion outlet in Oxford.
 Described by relatives as being a “bright and vibrant boy”, he died four days after the store accident at the John Radcliffe Hospital in Oxford.